ThreatConnect-Inc/threatconnect-developer-docs/docs/deployment_config.rst

 Internal variables are predefined (reserved) variables that can be explicitly declared in the **install.json** file.
-Apps declaring these variables will direct the Job Wizard and Spaces configuration dialog box to convert the variables into literal values.
+Apps declaring these variables direct the Job Wizard and Spaces Configuration dialog box to convert the variables into literal values.
 Internal variables should be used only with the **Choice** and **MultiChoice** types.
 They should be defined in the **validValues** property.

-Example of a validValues parameter definition example:
+Example of a validValues parameter definition:

 .. code:: json